iotaledger/blueprints/doc-immutability/overview.md

 This enables users to prove that a document has not been tampered with since the data fingerprint ("Proof of Existence") has been stored on the Tangle.
 To verify a document in our web application, users can provide a file and a message-id, used to locate the data fingerprint embedded in a message of the Tangle.
 The provided file is locally hashed and compared with the fetched fingerprint stored on the Tangle.
 Users can also publish new data fingerprints of a file and receive a message-id that references the Proof of Existence in the Tangle.
-Additionally, the users remain in complete control of the document, meaning that the document itself is never exposed to the the public.
-The hash that is stored on the Tangle can be used to verify the integrity of the document, however the underlying document can not be derived from it.
+Additionally, as the Tangle never exposes the document to the public, the users remain in complete control of the document.
+An application can use the hash stored on the Tangle to verify the document's integrity, but the underlying document can not be derived from it.

 ## Demo